-6 tips to get better at switching between chords on guitar
+How to improve switching between chords on guitar (6 tips)

 “Is there anything you can recommend to help my hand strength, sometimes my hands cannot make the chord shapes that are required for a nice smooth clean chord, and I know one major problem that I have trouble with and hopefully you can help is chord switching in time, when I switch chords it takes me a while to get it to the right chord shape in time.
 Thanks.”